smart-edge-open/edgeservices/README.md

 - Network settings (IP addresses on chosen NIC) for accessing the internet

 ## 6.2.
 Proxy setup
-If the server is not using a proxy to to access the internet, skip this subsection.
+If the server is not using a proxy to access the internet, skip this subsection.
 If a proxy is used, the following steps configure the operating system and services that will be run later by automation scripts.
-Example configurations of the proxy for each service or operating system component are available for preview in subfolder ``` ./examples/proxy```.
+Example configurations of the proxy for each service or operating system component are available for preview in subfolder ``` ./scripts/ansible/examples/proxy```.
 Their structures reflect the structure in your operating system.
 It is advised to not copy them directly to your operating system but instead, modify your own proxy configurations to contain items available in those example files.